pip-services/pip-services-docs/content/en/net/commons/run/opener.md

 #### IsOpen
 Checks if all components are opened.

-To be checked components must implement [IOpenable](../iopenable) interface.
+To be checked, components must implement the [IOpenable](../iopenable) interface.
-If they don't the call to this method returns true.
+If they don't, the call to this method returns true.

 > `public static` bool IsOpen(IEnumerable components)

-- **components**: IEnumerable - a list of components that are to be checked.
+- **components**: IEnumerable - list of components that are to be checked.
 - **returns**: bool - true if all components are opened and false if at least one component is closed.

 #### IsOpenOne
-Checks if specified component is opened.
+Checks if a specified component is opened.
-To be checked components must implement [IOpenable](../iopenable) interface.
+To be checked, components must implement the [IOpenable](../iopenable) interface.
-If they don't the call to this method returns true.
+If they don't, the call to this method returns true.

 > `public static` bool IsOpenOne(object component)

-- **component**: object - the component that is to be checked.
+- **component**: object - component that is to be checked.
 - **returns**: bool - true if component is opened and false otherwise.

 #### OpenAsync
 Opens multiple components.
-To be opened components must implement [IOpenable](../iopenable) interface.
+To be opened, components must implement the [IOpenable](../iopenable) interface.
-If they don't the call to this method has no effect.
+If they don't, the call to this method has no effect.

 > `public static` Task OpenAsync(string correlationId, IEnumerable components)

-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
-- **components**: IEnumerable - the list of components that are to be closed.
+- **components**: IEnumerable - list of components that are to be closed.

 #### OpenOneAsync
 Opens specific component.
-To be opened components must implement [IOpenable](../iopenable) interface.
+To be opened, components must implement the [IOpenable](../iopenable) interface.
-If they don't the call to this method has no effect.
+If they don't, the call to this method has no effect.

 > `public static` Task OpenOneAsync(string correlationId, object component)

-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
-- **component**: object - the component that is to be opened.
+- **component**: object - component that is to be opened.